Sohailm25/muhasabAI/docs/privacy_policy.md

 ## Children's Privacy

-MuhasabAI is not directed to children under 13 years of age.
+SahabAI is not directed to children under 13 years of age.
 We do not knowingly collect personal information from children under 13.

 ## Changes to This Privacy Policy